netdata/netdata/database/engine/README.md

 There are explicit disk space requirements **per** DB engine **instance**:

--   The total disk space footprint will be an additional `#dimensions-being-collected x 4096 x 2` bytes over what the user configured with `dbengine multihost disk space` or `dbengine disk space`.
+-   The total disk space footprint will be the maximum between `#dimensions-being-collected x 4096 x 2` bytes or what the user configured with `dbengine multihost disk space` or `dbengine disk space`.

 ### File descriptor requirements